The-going/evlproject/content/faq/_index.md

 ### Who is behind the EVL project?

-A single developer at the moment, the guy who started [this stuff](https://xenomai.org) nearly two decades ago, then [that one](https://lwn.net/Articles/1743/) too, which eventually became [this](https://lwn.net/Articles/140374/).
+The guy who started [this stuff](https://xenomai.org) nearly two decades ago, then [that one](https://lwn.net/Articles/1743/) too, which eventually became [this](https://lwn.net/Articles/140374/).
 Hopefully, at some point, I will get the dual kernel thing right eventually.